boristsr/gdcorner-website/_posts/2019-01-13-RainbowSixRevivalProject.md

 ### Blender 2.8

-I’ve chosen to rely heavily on Blender for this project since it has well tested 3D operations that i won’t need to rewrite, as well as excellent format support for converting to other engines.
+I’ve chosen to rely heavily on Blender for this project since it has well tested 3D operations that I won’t need to rewrite, as well as excellent format support for converting to other engines.
 Since starting the project I have upgraded the scripts to the new beta Blender 2.8 since this isn’t a production project and the goal is future proofing

 ### 010 Editor - Hex Editor